Lana Turner: 1940–1945: War years and film stardom

 At the advent of US involvement in World War II, Turner's increasing prominence in Hollywood led to her becoming a popular pin-up girl, and her image appeared painted on the noses of U.S. fighter planes, bearing the nickname "Tempest Turner".
-In June 1942, she embarked on a 10-week war-bond tour throughout the western United States with Gable.
+In June 1942, she embarked on a 10-week war bond tour throughout the western United States with Gable.
 During the tour, she began promising kisses to the highest war bond buyers; while selling bonds at the Pioneer Courthouse in Portland, Oregon, she sold a $5,000 bond to a man for two kisses, and another to an elderly man for $50,000.
 Arriving to sell bonds in her hometown of Wallace, Idaho, she was greeted with a banner that read "Welcome home, Lana", followed by a large celebration during which the mayor declared a holiday in her honor.
 Upon completing the tour, Turner had sold $5.25 million in war bonds.
 Throughout the war, Turner continued to make regular appearances at U.S. troop events and area bases, though she confided to friends that she found visiting the hospital wards of injured soldiers emotionally difficult.

-During World War II the Royal Canadian Air Force 427 Lion Squadron had been "adopted" by MGM.
-Many of the aircraft had dedications or nose art honoring MGM's Stars.
+During World War II, the Royal Canadian Air Force 427 Lion Squadron had been "adopted" by MGM.
+Many of the aircraft had dedications or nose art honoring MGM's stars.
 A Handley-Page Halifax bomber "London's Revenge" DK186 ZL L carried the name of Lana Turner into battle over Germany.

 In July 1942, Turner met her second husband, actor-turned-restaurateur Joseph Stephen "Steve" Crane, at a dinner party in Los Angeles.
 The two eloped to Las Vegas a week after they began dating.
-Their marriage was annulled by Turner four months later upon discovering that Crane's previous divorce had not yet been finalized.
+The marriage was annulled by Turner four months later upon discovering that Crane's previous divorce had not yet been finalized.
 After discovering she was pregnant in November 1942, Turner remarried Crane in Tijuana in March 1943.
 During her early pregnancy, she filmed the comedy Marriage Is a Private Affair, in which she starred as a carefree woman struggling to balance her new life as a mother.
 Though she wanted multiple children, Turner had Rh-negative blood, which caused fetal anemia and made it difficult to carry a child to term.
 Turner was urged by doctors to undergo a therapeutic abortion to avoid potentially life-threatening complications, but she managed to carry the child to term.
 She gave birth to a daughter, Cheryl, on July 25, 1943.
 Turner's blood condition resulted in Cheryl being born with near-fatal erythroblastosis fetalis.